Lobbyra/philosophers/README.md

 This code explore 3 ways to solve the known philosophers problem.

-Cause a wrong using of usleep, this code might be unstable and not work properly.
+Cause of a wrong usage of usleep, this code might be unstable and not work properly.
 But the structure is correct.

 More about the philosophers problem: